PGA Betting Guide for the Charles Schwab Challenge

 Picking winners of a golf tournament is hard.
 Doing it consistently is downright impossible.
 But finding value is something all bettors must practice in order to give themselves the best chance to make hay when the day finally comes that they ping a champion.

-Below we will cover the best bets for the Charles Schwab Challenge based on current form, course fit, and, of course, the value of their odds.
-For more info on Colonial Country Club, check out the Course Primer.
+Below, we will cover the best bets for the Charles Schwab Challenge based on current form (not that anyone has any this week!), course fit, and -- of course -- the value of their odds over at FanDuel Sportsbook.

 At the Top